dxfrontier/cds-ts-repository/README.md

 `find(keys: KeyValueType<T>): Promise<T[]>`

-The method allows you to find and `retrieve entries` from the database that match the `specified keys`.
+The `find` method allows you to find and retrieve entries from the database that match the specified keys.

 `Parameters`